 Another question our respondents were very split on was: is refusing to engage in oral sex a relationship deal-breaker?
 51.39% said yes.
 Other interesting statistics: 33% have felt at least some societal pressure to engage in oral sex, and 12.1% of people strongly dislike kissing their partner after oral sex.

-And that wraps up our survey on the state of oral sex in America!
+And that wraps up our survey on oral sex statistics in America!
 We found all this information to be enlightening and fascinating.
+This survey is part of a series for sex-based research we’ve completed, like our survey on America’s Favorite Sex Positions.
 At Bespoke Surgical, we believe in a candid approach to healthcare, which is why we heavily focus on education and prevention.
 When it comes to sexual health, it’s important to open up and examine your own feelings and experiences, and if you have any questions, we hope you feel empowered to ask a healthcare professional as soon as possible.